jumroon/todaytix-task/task.md

 ```
 SELECT *
 FROM lottery_entries
-WHERE lottery_id = lotteryId AND show_id IN (showId we are drawing for) AND userid NOT IN (
+WHERE lottery_id = <lottery_id> AND show_id IN (showId we are drawing for) AND user_id NOT IN (
-SELECT DISTINCT userId
+  SELECT DISTINCT user_id
   FROM lottery_entries
-WHERE lotter_id = lotteryId AND is_winner = true
+  WHERE lotter_id = <lotteryId> AND is_winner = true
 )
-ORDER BY random() LIMIT [limitHere];
+ORDER BY random() LIMIT <limit>;
 ```

 **Explanation**

-This is a single SQL query that does two things.
-The first main thing it does is that it selects a certain number of users in a random order.
-This is already 'lottery picking' in a way.
-If there are 1000 entries but only 100 tickets to give out, it probably does not make sense to return 1000 entries.
-The idea is the the number of entries that are returned relates to number of tickets given out.
-For the ease of explanation let's assume we have 100 tickets to give out and so we LIMIT it to 100 (as each person will want at least 1 ticket).
+This is a single SQL query that selects randomly a certain number of users in a random order.

+Limit: trade-offs to having a limit or not.
+If there is no limit, returning every user means that the algorithm can go through every user and raises chance that all the tickets will be given away.
+However, without a limit the query will be more costly.

+Another algorithm to pick winners from the list returned from the SQL query.
+Algorithm goes through each entry in the list and puts winners into an array until one of the two conditions are met:

+- ticketsGivenOut are equal to numberOfTickets
+- in the next entry adding those tickets to ticketsGiven out will be larger than number of tickets that can be given out.

 **Algorithm**

-Algorithm to pick the winners from the list, adding them up until a certain number of tickets is achieved or we run out of people in the given array.
-For example, if there are 10 tickets to give out, and we have given out 9 of them, and everyone else in the lottery wants at least two tickets, we stop once we've looped through the data.

 ```
-function pickLotteryWinners(data, numberOfTickets) {
+function pickLotteryWinners(entries, numberOfTickets) {
   const winners = [];

-  let i = 0;
+  const ticketsGivenOut = 0;

-  while (numberOfTickets > 0 && data.length > i) {
-    winners.push[data.userId[i]];
-    numberOfTickets - data.numberOfTickets[i];
+  entries.forEach((entry) => {
+    if (ticketsGivenOut <= numberOfTickets && entry.numberOfTickets + ticketsGivenOut <= numberOfTickets) {
+      ticketsGivenOut += entry.numberOfTickets;
+      winners.push(entry);
     }
+  });

   return winners;
 }
 ```

+**Use Example**

+- pick winners
+  const winners = pickLotteryWinners(entries, 100);

+- query marks winners in the database markAsWinnersInTheDatabase(winners)